-The table above consists of the specimen trees requested for removal for SWM, interior connections, and non-woody buffers.
+The table above consists of the specimen trees requested for removal for stormwater management (SWM), interior connections, and non-woody buffers.
 The species in this grouping consist of oaks, cherry, holly, and sycamore.
 These species all have medium to good construction tolerances.
 The condition ratings of these trees range from poor to good.
 The largest tree is a 36-inch diameter at breast height Black Cherry.
-These trees are requested for removal in accordance with the best engineering practices and requirements from other agencies.
+These trees are requested for removal in accordance with the best engineering practices and requirements from other agencies and are supported.